lukaskollmer/objc/readme.md

 The framework for that class must be imported first or an `Error` will be thrown.

+#### `objc.auto(fn, ...args)`

+Create an autorelease pool before calling a function, `fn`, automatically draining the pool after the function returns or errors.
+Any additional arguments are passed to the function.

 ### Calling methods

 _TO DO: array, union, bitwise types_